PayelKarmakar06/ordering/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.
 This is a working model of cart services for a basic e-commerce portal.
 The landing page shows the list of orders, we can see the order detail for a specific order by clicking on the order tile.
 In Order details page, it is also possible to add / remove the existing products, add (brand) new products and to place the order (dummy - only consoling the cart for now).
 The idea is to give more emphasize on the functionality than the UX.
+Strong use of type casting was intended, we created some interfaces as helpers to type casting and a service file to help data mapping.
 We tried out a few material modules.
 Form optimization to be done.

 ## Development server